 Learn how to find the simple probabilities when given the density function f(x).
 The requirements of these functions are covered as well.

-Uniform distributions may seem simple, but they can be a challenge when you’re missing some of the expected ‘given’ information.
+Uniform distributions may seem simple, but they can be a challenge when you’re not sure about the terms f(x), base, and height as well as the area of a rectangle.
 Let me walk you through some very typical exam questions.

 There are three terms that will go together for almost all Chapter 8 questions: "normal distribution", "mean", and "standard deviation".
 With the combination of these three, your professor can ask you a multitude of questions.
 I cover some of the most common types here.